Call4Cloud | MMP-C | Autopilot | Device Preparation

 The Last TPM Attestation Script from Your Lover

-This blog will be about some TPM Attestation issues you could encounter when running Windows Autopilot for Pre-provisioned deployments and how to troubleshoot them with a nice new shiny PowerShell Module.
-I will divide this blog into multiple parts
+This blog will discuss some TPM Attestation issues you could encounter when running Windows Autopilot for Pre-provisioned deployments and how to troubleshoot them with a shiny new PowerShell Module.

 1. Introduction

-In one of my latest blogs, I was showing you what happens when your device is “NOT Ready For Attestation” step by step!
+In one of my latest blogs, I showed you what happens when your device is “NOT Ready For Attestation” step by step!

 This blog also showed you how to deal with those attestation issues and how it really determines if the TPM is not ready for attestation.